-All USF System students are asked to designate an Emergency Contact and a Missing Student Contact in OASIS/Banner, our student information system, during orientation and upon enrollment for classes.
-Students are advised within OASIS/Banner that their Emergency Contact does not have to be the same person as their Missing Student Contact.
+All USF System students are asked to designate an Emergency Contact in OASIS/Banner, our student information system, during orientation and upon enrollment for classes.
+Residential students will designate a Missing Student Contact in their housing registration process.
+Students are advised that their Emergency Contact does not have to be the same person as their Missing Student Contact.
 The option to designate a Missing Student Contact is provided even if the student has already identified a general Emergency Contact.

-All USF System students may update their Emergency Contact and Missing Student Contact information in OASIS/Banner at any time.
-Students are reminded every 180 days, as part of their acceptance of the OASIS/Banner Terms of Usage, that they are responsible for regularly monitoring and maintaining information in their records, including their Emergency Contact and Missing Student Contact information.
+All USF System students may update their Emergency Contact information in OASIS/Banner at any time.
+Students are reminded every 180 days, as part of their acceptance of the OASIS/Banner Terms of Usage, that they are responsible for regularly monitoring and maintaining information in their records, including their Emergency Contact.